Copyright (c) 2007-2013 THE THRASH METAL GUIDE

 JIM JONES AND THE KOOL-ADE KIDS (USA)

-The demo offers the same stuff, mid-paced sinister music ala Celtic Frost and Dream Death, again providing something for the doom fans: "Indisposition" and "How I Melt", which are more dynamic than "Odium Bloom" and more melodic and shorter.
+The demo offers the same stuff, mid-paced sinister music ala Celtic Frost and Dream Death, again providing something for the doom metal fans: "Indisposition" and "How I Melt", which are more dynamic than "Odium Bloom", also featured on the full-length, and more melodic and shorter.
 "Understanding The Cut", which follows immediately, is brutal thrash/proto-death, but this is the only more aggressive surprise.

 Trust Me Full-length, 1986